-Sophisticated neurophysiological and neuroimaging techniques are shedding further light on TM's integrative effects on the brain [153, 166, 179].
-A magneto-encephalographic study identified the prefrontal cortex and anterior cingulate brain regions as the source of the widespread EEG alpha wave activity observed during TM [153].
-Positron emission tomography also highlighted the role of the prefrontal cortex (the highest level of regulation in the brain), showing increased blood flow to this region [166], consistent with the findings of earlier cardiovascular research [124, 127].
+This result also complements a magneto-encephalographic study which identified pre-frontal and cingulate cortical areas as generators of the high alpha EEG activity seen during TM [153].
+Positron emission tomography (PET) has also highlighted the role of the prefrontal cortex (the highest level of regulation in the brain), showing increased blood flow to this region during TM [166], consistent with the findings of earlier cardiovascular research [124, 127].

-Regular practice of TM is associated with sustained increases in brain integration, including during challenging cognitive tasks (see page 27) [178-188, 438], and with reductions in physiological and biochemical correlates of stress [189-196, 359, 365], reduced sleepiness

-[178], and increased neurological efficiency [197-199].
-Research on the brain's response to pain, using functional magnetic resonance imaging, indicates that regular practice of TM reduces distress associated with painful stimuli, without impairing sensory acuity [179].
+Regular practice of TM is associated with sustained increases in brain integration [178-188, 178, 438, 462], including during challenging cognitive tasks (see page 31) [178, 462] and with reductions in physiological and biochemical correlates of stress [189-196, 359, 365], reduced sleepiness [178], and increased neurological efficiency [197-199].
+An fMRI study of the brain's response to pain indicated that regular practice of TM reduces distress associated with painful stimuli without impairing sensory acuity [179].